 Life is not perfect.
-Each of us feels overwhelmed sometimes and if it happens, we can not perform our working duties optimally.
+Each of us feels overwhelmed sometimes .
+If it happens, it will reflect in our work on a given day.

-- Pick a situation from the past.
-Describe it realistically and in detail, so the recruiters see a reason why you got overwhelmed in job.
+- Recall a situation from the past.
+Describe it realistically, and in detail, so the recruiters can understand you got overwhelmed for a real reason.

 - Admit it.
-Admit that you were overwhelmed and admit that it influenced your performance.
+Admit that you were overwhelmed and that it ad a negative impact on your work.

 - Describe what you did to get over it.

 It happened to me two months ago.
-Everything was just getting bad and I simply had enough.
-I described my feelings to the boss in all honesty and he gave me two days off.
-We both agreed that it was not worth working in my mental condition.
-So I took two days off, went to the beach, relaxed and came back to work full of energy and ready to handle everything with smile again.
-Sometimes a little break can help us to get rid of bad feelings and find new energy in work.
+Everything was just getting bad, and I simply had enough.
+I described my feelings to the boss in all honesty, and they gave me two days off.
+We both agreed that it was not worth working in my condition.
+So I took two days off, went to the beach, relaxed, and came back to work full of energy, doing everything with smile again.
+Sometimes a little break can help us to find new motivation and energy.

-I used to be overwhelmed in the past and had to change my approach to work to eliminate this problem.
-I learned to prioritize my tasks much better, to work faster and effectively.
-I also learned to accept tough situations as come and go, and since then I deal with everything much better.
+I used to be overwhelmed in the past, and I had to change my approach to work.
+I learned to prioritize my tasks better, to work faster, and more effectively.
+I also learned to accept tough situations as they come and go, and since then I deal with everything that happens in job much better.

 Did you like the answer?
-What about multiple brilliant answers to all twenty-two tough medical assistant interview questions, as well as winning job interview strategies and secrets?
-You will find it in our Medical Assistant Interview Guide.
+What about multiple brilliant answers to more than twenty tough medical assistant interview questions, and winning job interview strategies?
+You will find them in my Medical Assistant Interview Guide.
 Thank you for checking it out!